The Chevy Tahoe has Transmission Problems Before 100k Miles

 Similar transmission issues have been reported for 2016, 2017, 2018, 2019 Yukon, Camaro, GMC Canyon, Chevy Silverado, and GMC Suburban models.
 So many problems have been reported that GM is facing a class-action lawsuit claiming that their 8L90 and 8L45 transmissions are defective.

-These issues are hazardous as the risk for an accident or injury significantly increases as vehicles suddenly stall.
+These issues are hazardous as the risk of an accident or injury significantly increases as vehicles suddenly stall.
 Also, some drivers experienced shifts so hard that they thought they were hit by other vehicles.

-If this class action lawsuit finds that GM at-fault drivers will receive payment for their repair costs, cover compensation for the lost value of the vehicles, and GM will be held accountable for their issues and will be forced to fix them.
+If this class action lawsuit finds that GM at-fault drivers will receive payment for their repair costs, cover compensation for the lost value of the vehicles, GM will be held accountable for their issues and will be forced to fix them.